TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 :ref:`t3tsref:cobj-fluidtemplate-properties-templatename` property as
 `NewContentElement`.

-This will load a :file:`NewContentElement.html` template file from the path defined at the :typoscript:`templateRootPaths`.
+This will load a :file:`BasicContent.html` template file from the path defined at the :typoscript:`templateRootPaths`.

-In the example extension you can find the file at :file:`EXT:examples/Resources/Private/Templates/NewContentElement.html`
+In the example extension you can find the file at :file:`EXT:examples/Resources/Private/Templates/ContentElements/BasicContent.html`

 `tt_content` fields can now be used in the Fluid template by accessing them via the `data` variable.

-The following example shows the text entered in the richtext enabled field `bodytext`, using the html saved by the richtext editor:
+The following example shows the text entered in the text field.
+New lines are converted to `<br>` tags.

 .. include:: /CodeSnippets/CustomContentElements/CustomContentElement.rst.txt

 All fields of the table :php:`tt_content` are now available in the variable `data`.
-Since we saved the content of `bodytext` in the richt text editor we have to run it through `f:format.html` to resolve all links and other formatting.
 Read more about :ref:`fluid`.

 ..  tip::